Chasing the Tail: Effective Rubric-based Reward Modeling for Large Language Model Post-Training: Principles for Constructing Rubrics

-We conduct studies in two distinct domains: general-purpose and professional (health).
-More concretely, we set up the experiments as follows: \paragraph{Training setup.} We employ GPT-4.1 as the \emph{rubric proposer}, and prompt it to get the \emph{initial rubrics}.
-The \emph{training datasets} consist of two generalist prompt collection (LMArena~\citep{chiang2024chatbot} and a manually filtered set of natural prompts, detailed in \Cref{app:data_filtering}) and one technical, domain-specific prompt set (medical-o1-reasoning-SFT~\citep{chen2024huatuogpto1medicalcomplexreasoning}).
-Each dataset contains $5000$ prompts for training and an additional $1000$ prompts for in-domain evaluation.
-The \emph{base model} for post-training is Qwen3-8b-Base~\citep{yang2025qwen3}, which has instruction-following capabilities.
+\paragraph{Training setup.} We employ GPT-4.1 as the \emph{rubric proposer}, prompting it to generate the \emph{initial rubrics}.
+The \emph{training datasets} consist of two generalist prompt collections (LMArena~\citep{chiang2024chatbot} and a manually filtered set of natural prompts, detailed in \Cref{app:data_filtering}) and two domain-specific prompt sets: for healthcare, we utilize medical-o1-reasoning-SFT~\citep{chen2024huatuogpto1medicalcomplexreasoning}; for the finance domain, we filtered for 1147 high-quality finance prompts in \cite{LMArenaTeam2025arena}.
+Each dataset contributes 5000 prompts for training and an additional 1000 prompts for in-domain evaluation, with the exception of the finance dataset, for which we use all available prompts for training and the prompts from the PRBench-Finance~\citep{akyurek2025PRBench} for the evaluation.
+The \emph{base model} for post-training is Qwen3-8B-Base~\citep{yang2025qwen3}, which has instruction-following capabilities.
 We adopt GRPO~\citep{shao2024deepseekmath} as the RFT algorithm and use a standard set of hyperparameters, detailed in Table~\ref{tab:hyperparameters}.
 For the reward computation, we leverage GPT-4.1-mini as a \emph{rubric verifier} and calculate the final reward as the weighted sum of satisfied rubric criteria, normalized by the total weight.
 All prompts used in the experiments are presented in \Cref{app:prompts}.

 \paragraph{Candidate pool.} To validate \texttt{Principle 1}, we compare rubrics refined using (i) candidate pairs from a \Great model versus (ii) candidate pairs from a \Good model (Gemini 2.5 Pro and Gemini-2.5-Flash-Lite, respectively~\citep{comanici2025gemini}).
 To validate \texttt{Principle 2}, we enlarge the pool by sampling 16 responses per prompt, from a broader set of \Excellent models, ensuring greater diversity (see \Cref{app:models} for the full list).
 This setup allows us to test whether rubric refinement benefits from better and more diverse candidate responses.
+The supervised fine-tuning (SFT) uses two responses per prompt, sampled from the \Great model.